shehrozashoaib/Crystal-X/README.md

 Materials Project API (MP_API)

 **Running**
-To run the notebook and code files, make a local directory root_dir in the same folder as the remaining files.
+To run the notebook and code files, clone this GitHub repo.
+Make a local directory root_dir in the same folder as the remaining files.
 Next, save the atom_init.json inside this folder.

 To use the MP 2022 dataset, replace the 'your_api_key' in data.py with your custom API key available upon creating a free account at Materials Project Dataset: https://next-gen.materialsproject.org/

 Next, simply run each cell in the notebook.

-For MP 2018 dataset, download the MODData file from the URL provided above.
+For MP 2018 dataset, download the MODData file from the URL provided above, along with the MODNet library from pip.
+Next, replace the dataset filename in the main.ipynb with the data_MP_2018.py, and then simply start running each cell.
+Make sure to replace the name of the MODData file downloaded from the URL above in the dataset file.

 ---